Mexico deports 33% more migrants after deal with US - Journal du Cameroun

 “I’m glad President Trump recognizes that we’re making an effort to live up to our commitment to apply our laws and, without violating human rights, reduce the flow of migrants,” he told a news conference.

-Lopez Obrador, an anti-establishment leftist, took office in December promising to welcome migrants.
-But he has taken a more hardline turn under pressure from Trump.
+The anti-establishment leftist took office in December promising to welcome migrants, but has taken a more hardline turn under pressure from Trump.

 In his first month in office, Mexico deported 5,717 foreigners — down from 10,180 the month before.